A military officer saluting in uniform

 Coast Guard 17 41 35

-In contrast, the Marine Corps enforces a stricter age limit of 28 for both enlisted and officer roles, reflecting the intense physical nature of Marine operations.
+In contrast, the Marine Corps enforces a stricter age limit of 28 for both enlisted and officer roles.

 The Navy and Coast Guard provide some of the broadest age ranges, allowing enlistment up to 41 years old, while the Air Force/Space Force accommodates recruits up to 42.